theNestruo/z80-asm-meter-vscode/README.md

 This extension can be installed standalone, but does not contribute any problem matcher, symbol provider, definition provider, or completion proproser for Z80 assembly.

-Therefore, this extension can be installed alongside other Z80-related extensions such as:
+Therefore, it is recommended to install this extension alongside other Z80-related extensions, such as:

 * [Z80 Macro-Assembler](https://marketplace.visualstudio.com/items?itemName=mborik.z80-macroasm) by mborik
 * [Z80 Assembly](https://marketplace.visualstudio.com/items?itemName=Imanolea.z80-asm) by Imanolea